vanHeemstraPublications/dev-to/articles/like_lego_love_python_series/like-lego-love-python-episode-06.md

 ---
 title: "Like LEGO?
-Love Python! 🧱🐍 Ep.N: The LEGO Parts Bin (Dependency Injection with punq)"
+Love Python! 🧱🐍 Ep.6"
 part: 6
 published: false
 description: "Episode 6: Discover how punq, Python’s unintrusive IoC container, is like a perfectly organised LEGO parts bin — you describe what brick you need, and the bin hands you exactly the right one."